Jump to topic

 The third-year rotations are:

-- Inpatient gastrointestinal/cardiology/nephrology team senior – zero to two weeks
+- Newborn nursery team senior – two weeks

-- Newborn nursery team senior – two to four weeks
+- Subspecialty night team senior – two weeks

 - Acute clinic team senior – four weeks